The Medici Archive Project Fellowships 2026-2027

 Eligible candidates must either have American citizenship or be enrolled in graduate programs at universities in the United States.

-EVA SCHLER FELLOWSHIPS (4)
+FOUR EVA SCHLER FELLOWSHIPS (4)

 Thanks to the generous gift from Joan A. McClure and Michael L. Schler, in honor of Michael’s late mother Eva, the Medici Archive Project is offering four short-term fellowships for graduate and/or pre-doctoral students of any nationality working on any field related to early modern Italy (preferably with a specific emphasis on Tuscany or Medici history).